emergent-analytics/workstreams/ws1/labelling_tool/README.md

 ## Docker

-Change into this directory, then
+Change into this directory, then (after editing .env as required although it contains a good default, see below)
 ```
+mv .env.docker-compose .env
 docker-compose build
 docker-compose up
 ```